Gwadar Port: Chinese financial commitments in Gwadar

 As part of CPEC, China has instead has committed $1.153 billion to finance construction projects and development of the port and adjacent sites.
 Chinese commitments in Gwadar as part of the CPEC project include: the construction of the $140 million East Bay Expressway project to connect the port with the Makran Coastal Highway, installation of breakwaters at Gwadar port which will cost $130 million, a $360 million coal power plant adjacent to Gwadar Port, a $27 million project to dredge berths in Gwadar harbour, and a $100 million 300-bed hospital in Gwadar.
 A $114 million desalination plant will also be developed to provide potable water, while $35 million worth of infrastructure projects around the special economic zone will also be built.
-China will also grant Pakistan $230 million to construct a new international airport in Gwadar which is to be operational by December 2017.
+China will also grant Pakistan $230 million to construct a new international airport in Gwadar which opened in 2024.
 A floating liquefied natural gas facility will also be built at Gwadar Port as part of the $2.5 billion Gwadar-Nawabshah segment of the Iran–Pakistan gas pipeline.

-In addition to investments directly under the aegis of CPEC, the China Overseas Port Holdings Company also initiated $2 billion worth of additional infrastructure projects at the adjacent Gwadar Special Economic Zone on 20 June 2016.
+In addition to investments directly under the aegis of CPEC, the China Overseas Port Holdings Company also initiated $2 billion worth of additional infrastructure projects at the adjacent Gwadar special economic zone on 20 June 2016.
 COPHC will also expand Gwadar Port with construction of multipurpose berths on 3.2 km of seafront to the east of the existing multipurpose berths.
 COPHC will additionally build cargo terminals in the 12 km of land to the north and northwest of the site along the shoreline of the Demi Zirr bay.

 Iranian and Pakistani responses to Chabahar development plans

-After signing the Chabahar agreement, Iran's ambassador to Pakistan, Mehdi Honerdoost, stated that the agreement was "not finished," and that Iran would welcome the inclusion of both Pakistan and China in the project.
+After signing the Chabahar agreement, Iran's ambassador to Pakistan, Mehdi Honerdoost, stated that the agreement was "not finished", and that Iran would welcome the inclusion of both Pakistan and China in the project.
 While clarifying that Chabahar Port would not be a rival or enemy to Pakistan's Gwadar Port, he further stated that Pakistan and China had both been invited to contribute to the project before India, but neither China nor Pakistan had expressed interest in joining.

 Pakistani analysts have endorsed the view that Chabahar is not a competitor, stating that Gwadar has an advantage by being a deep sea port and the expansion of Chabahar would in fact expand trade through Gwadar.
 Larger vessels that cannot dock at Chabahar could dock at Gwadar and the cargo transshipped to Chabahar.
 However, Pakistan's military commentators have characterised the alliance between India, Iran, and the then American-backed Afghan government as a "security threat to Pakistan", and it had "ominous and far-reaching implications" to the region.
 Pakistan's foreign policy advisor Sartaj Aziz has further signalled that Pakistan may link the Gwadar port to Chabahar via rail.